Re-Quant/eslint-plugin-z-brain/README.md

   </a>
 </p>

-Custom ESLint rules that are being used in Z-Brain projects.
+Custom ESLint (TypeScript) rules that are being used in Z-Brain projects.
 Some of them are project-specific, some are helpful anywhere.

 *Notice: If you have any propositions feel free to make an issue or create a pull request.*